the-taproom/build-process/build-process-files/README.md

 ```

-6. Get password from private app (All developers at The Taproom use the same app for each client)
+6. Get password from a private app (All developers at The Taproom use the same app per client)

 - **New Client**
   - Shopify admin => Apps => Private Apps => Manage Private Apps => Create New
     Private App
-    - Enter App Name (Taproom Development) & Contact Email (kelly@thetaproom.com)
+    - Enter App Name & Contact Email
     - _Theme templates and theme assets_ set to **Read Write** access.
     - Save
     - Copy **Password**